vechain/thor-devkit.js/README.md

 ### Transaction

-to build and sign a transaction
+To build and sign a transaction:

 ```javascript
 import { Transaction, secp256k1 } from 'thor-devkit'